Skip to main content

 Yes, Neem has a long and well-documented history of topical use for skin health.
 Traditional Ayurvedic practice has used Neem leaf pastes, Neem-infused water for bathing, and diluted Neem oil for various skin concerns.
 Its natural antimicrobial and anti-inflammatory properties make it a popular ingredient in natural skincare products.
 However, the Diabec formula is designed for oral supplementation to support metabolic health.

 Neem earned this name because every part of the tree has traditional medicinal applications.
 The leaves are used for blood sugar support, immune health, and skin conditions.
 The bark is used for strengthening the body and supporting digestive health.
 The twigs serve as natural toothbrushes (datun) for dental care.
 The seeds produce oil used topically.
 Even the flowers are consumed for their bitter, health-promoting compounds.
-This broad versatility earned Neem the traditional Sanskrit name "Sarva Roga Nivarini", a title reflecting the plant's deep roots in Indian Ayurvedic culture, as documented by Sir Dietrich Brandis in Indian Trees (1906).
+This broad versatility earned Neem the traditional Sanskrit name "Sarva Roga Nivarini", a title reflecting the plant's deep roots in Indian Ayurvedic culture and its longstanding documentation in 19th- and 20th-century Indian forestry and Ayurvedic literature.

 Yes, Neem may interact with certain medications.
-It may enhance the effects of diabetes medications (including insulin and metformin), potentially causing blood sugar to drop too low.
+Research has reported additive effects when combined with diabetes medications (including insulin and metformin); published clinical data describe this effect in study participants combining neem with oral glucose-lowering medication.
 Neem may also interact with immunosuppressant medications due to its immune-modulating properties, and with lithium.
-Always inform your healthcare provider about all supplements you are taking before combining Neem with any prescription medication.
+Always inform your healthcare provider about all supplements you take before combining Neem with any prescription medication.

 Neem leaf extract, which is used in the Diabec formula, is derived from the leaves and is generally well-tolerated when taken orally at recommended amounts.
 Neem oil, extracted from the seeds, is much more concentrated and should not be ingested in its pure form.
 Neem oil is primarily used topically for skin and hair care, or as a natural pesticide in gardening.
 The two have very different safety profiles and applications.